-Beriberi is a deficiency of thiamin, more commonly known as vitamin B1.
-Your body needs thiamin to break down and digest the foods you eat, to keep your metabolism going, and help your muscles and nervous system do their jobs effectively.
+Beriberi is a deficiency of thiamine, more commonly known as vitamin B1.
+Your body needs thiamine to break down and digest the foods you eat, to keep your metabolism going, and help your muscles and nervous system do their jobs effectively.
 Beriberi can affect the cardiovascular system or central nervous system.

-The condition is rare in western countries, where most people get enough thiamin in their diet, but the condition is relatively common elsewhere in the world.
+The condition is rare in western countries, where most people get enough thiamine in their diet, but the condition is relatively common elsewhere in the world.

 Who’s Most At Risk for Beriberi?

 If you eat a varied and healthy diet, you probably won’t have to worry about being diagnosed with beriberi.
-People who drink a lot of alcohol or struggle with alcohol addiction are more likely to be deficient in thiamin.
-Excess alcohol can interfere with the body’s ability to absorb thiamin.
+People who drink a lot of alcohol or struggle with alcohol addiction are more likely to be deficient in thiamine.
+Excess alcohol can interfere with the body’s ability to absorb thiamine.

 Other people at higher risk for developing beriberi include: